RitianLuo/logits-sam-dpo/README.md

-# Logits-Space SAM for DPO (ICLR 2026) - Official Implementation
+# logits-SAM for DPO (ICLR 2026) - Official Implementation

 Official implementation of the ICLR 2026 paper: